 Determining whether one party can refinance the home into his or her name is another important aspect of your divorce financial planning.
 Once a petition for divorce is filed, it is extremely difficult to refinance a mortgage until the divorce is finalized.
 You may want to consider refinancing the home before either spouse files for divorce.
 If the mortgage is held in both spouses’ names and cannot be refinanced into one spouse’s name, it can financially impair the spouse moving out from purchasing his or her own separate home.
 A lack of income and earning capacity is extremely difficult when refinancing a higher value property.
 Questions that should be answered include: (1) does the spouse remaining in the home have sufficient credit to refinance the mortgage in his or her name; (2) will one spouse need to buy out the other spouse’s share of the equity, (3) if so, how quickly will the buyout need to happen; and (4) can the spouse keeping the home qualify for a mortgage in an amount sufficient to buy out the other spouse.

 Over the past year, the housing market in Utah has become extremely crazy with low inventory and home prices appreciating up to 30% in the past twelve months.
 When selling a home, it will be important for you to research where you plan to move and what is available to purchase.

 Whether to sell or keep the family home is not an easy decision.
 It can be quite overwhelming.
 However, inadequate planning can significantly impact your future financial success.
 You will want to create a comprehensive plan based on practical advice.
 Finding the right advisors to help you navigate this process will help you gain the confidence to make the decisions that put you on the right path.

-For more information, please contact Diana Telfer or the other family law professionals at Clyde Snow & Sessions at (801)322-2516.
+For more information, please contact our family law professionals at Clyde Snow & Sessions at (801)322-2516.